 (FROM User, To Book,...).

-An edge type can be defined which connects FROM any type of vertex and/or TO any type of vertex.
+An edge type can be defined which connects FROM and/or TO any of the currently defined types of vertices.
 Use the wildcard symbol * to indicate "any vertex type".
 For example, the any_edge type below can connect from any vertex to any other vertex:

 If a CREATE DIRECTED EDGE statement includes the WITH REVERSE_EDGE=" rev_name " optional clause, then an additional directed edge type called "